 NFT stands for “non-fungible token.”
 Now, if that phrase confuses you, trust me: You’re not alone.
 The world of technology is sometimes obsessed with unnecessarily complicated acronyms and terms.
-So, for the moment, let’s just use the term “unique digital artwork” instead.
+So, for the moment, let’s just use the term “unique digital asset” instead.

 A digital ledger is a distributed record, kept on many thousands of computers, that details every interaction on a blockchain.
 In practice, it’s identical to the ledger that we all keep in our checkbooks: Every bill we pay and every check we deposit has its own entry.
 In the case of our checking accounts, there are only two authoritative records: ours and the banks.
 In the case of a blockchain digital ledger, there are many thousands of authoritative records because blockchains are supported, by design, by the entire community of users.